 While Snap won’t be any help today (everything we offer is gluten free), we wish you well as you enjoy baked goods, whole wheat bread, pasta, etc. Pay attention to how you feel both physically and mentally, and use that to inform your decision on whether you’ll be with or without gluten from here on out.

-A short 10 days and some seriously delicious meals later, and you’re well-equipped to navigate your food future in your new life after Whole 30!
-Have questions on reintroduction?
+A short 10 days and some seriously delicious meals later, and you’re well-equipped to navigate your food future in your new life after Whole30!
+Have questions on the Whole30 reintroduction schedule?
 Ask them below!